-Where we started
+Where we started/WHERE WE ARE

-Seven Peaks was founded in 1998 by a small group of lifelong learners who were dedicated to creating a rigorous and caring educational experience for their children.
+Seven Peaks was founded in 1997 by a small group of lifelong learners who were dedicated to creating a rigorous and caring educational experience for their children.
 Since those first years, we have sent many talented, empathetic people out into the world.
 Seven Peaks School focuses on skill development, not just curriculum, so that children are prepared to go anywhere and do anything they dream.
 At Seven Peaks School we learn how to think, how to be, and how to do.